 Synthetically manufactured, acrylic sheets are cheaper to produce and purchase, therefore they are a great alternative to glass.

-Cons of perspex sheets
+Cons of acrylic sheets

 Perspex sheets melt at high temperatures or from exposure to direct flames.
 The melting point for acrylic plastic is 160 degrees C, so they cannot withstand extreme temperatures.
 Acrylic is tough and durable, but can also be easily scratched.